Best Loans for Bad Credit in July 2026

 - May be able to use your paid-off car as collateral for better odds

-- 99% approval rating from LendingTree users who borrow from Upstart
+- 99% recommendation rating from LendingTree users who borrow from Upstart

 - Can’t boost your approval odds with a co-borrower

-- Could keep some of your loan as an origination fee
+- Lender could keep some of your loan as an origination fee

 Upstart lets you boost your approval odds with: